leosum1/CSSL-Storage-Capacity/README.md

-## Introduction
+## Readme

-What is the Capacity trend of the Cluster NetApp storage in Fort Lauderdale Laboratory?
+What is the Storage Capacity trend of the NetApp cluster in Fort Lauderdale Laboratory?

-We implemented the NetApp Perfstat tool to run on a schedule for 16 days and capture 48 iterations of 15 minutes each day using the following command to determine capacity:
+For the Analysis We implemented the NetApp Perfstat tool to run on a schedule for 16 days and capture 48 iterations of 15 minutes each day.

-df -x -m (pre and prostats); df -A -m (pre and prostats); sysstat_x_1sec ; sysstat_x_5sec

-## Clean Data

-The data is composed of 32 files, 16 files per NetApp controller.
-Each files are plain text output from the iterations in time for a day.
+From the 26th of August to the 10th of September 2016.

+Look at the Markdown in the code directory for the complete analysis.